Cut the Rope: Cut the Rope Remastered (2021)

-A remastered version of Cut the Rope was released on April 2, 2021, on Apple Arcade.
+A remastered version of Cut the Rope was released on April 2, 2021 on Apple Arcade by Paladin Studios.
 In the game, Om Nom and his family celebrate his birthday; on this special occasion, Nibble Nom takes out a few books as birthday presents, which are based on the events on the previous games in the series.
 In the game, there are five level packs, this time presented as books, with levels either taken from or are based on five of the previous entries: Evan's House, based on the original, Experiments and Time Travel, both based on the games of the same name, Road Trip, based on Cut the Rope 2 and Magic (based on the game of the same name).
-New to the series are levels containing Nibble Nom instead of Om Nom; the player has to guide three candies to the creature instead of one, and Nibble Nom himself can be pushed about and interact with other objects, while Om Nom remains stationary in levels until Road Trip.
-Another new feature is bonus levels containing Om Nelle; the player has to give her the candy with the box filled with water.
+New to the series are levels containing Nibble Nom instead of Om Nom; the player has to guide three candies to the tiny creature instead of one, and Nibble Nom himself can be pushed about and interact with other objects, while Om Nom remains stationary in levels until Road Trip.
+Another new feature is bonus levels containing Om Nelle (released in a post-launch update); the player has to give her the candy with the box filled with water.
 Remastered also features new 3D graphics, an interactive map where power-ups (magnets, candy rain and teleporter) and "worldstars", which are added to certain levels for replay value, can be found, and an account system, where up to six saves can be used.
+The game was shut down in early 2024.

+Cut the Rope Daily (2023)

+Cut the Rope Daily was released on Netflix Games app, iOS, and Android on August 1, 2023.
+Available exclusively with the Netflix membership, the game offers a single unique level every day, the same for the whole world.
+The challenge is to deliver the candy to Om Nom while collecting as many stars as possible (there are 10 in each level).
+The scoring is based on the number of collected stars and the number of tries.
+Results are shareable on social media.
+The progress and winstreak can be tracked in the in-game calendar, and each month has a separate theme with a themed costume for Om Nom to be won with winstreak.